Macintosh Quadra 700: Hardware

 Form factor: The Quadra 700 case has the same dimensions as the popular Macintosh IIcx and Macintosh IIci models; this made it possible for users of those models to upgrade to the more powerful Quadra 700.
 The IIcx and IIci were designed to allow their rubber feet to be moved to the side for vertical orientation which was preferred by some users, so the 700 recognized this by making cosmetic changes to the front bezel to emphasize the vertical orientation, including the cooling slate and printing of the Apple logo and model name.
 Brian Benchoff of Hackaday suggested that the popularity of the Quadra 700 was the turning point for computer manufacturers to move over to the tower form factor en masse.
 The tower form factor of the Quadra 700 was by necessity: common peripherals of the Quadra were the relatively extremely heavy color CRT monitors offered by Apple (those whose screens measured 20 inches and over diagonally could weigh 80 lbs or more) favored by the desktop publishing industry during the 1990s.
 Such monitors threatened to crush the plastic frames of the Macintosh IIcx and Macintosh IIci; customers might have been tempted to fit such heavy monitors atop the IIcx and IIci because of their horizontal form factor.

 CPU: Motorola 68040 @ 25 MHz.
 The clock oscillator runs at 50 MHz; replacing it with a faster oscillator (up to 74 MHz) results in a performance increase.

-Memory: The Quadra 700 could be upgraded to 68 megabytes of RAM, which with its 25 MHz processor made it a very useful computer for scientific or design work.
+Memory: 4 MB onboard, expandable to 68 MB via four 30-pin SIMM slots.

 Expansion: Two NuBus slots and a Processor Direct Slot; processor upgrades from Apple and other manufacturers were sold for the 700 when the PowerPC 601 accelerator cards came along in 1994.
 However, using a processor direct slot will block one of the NuBus slots.